Since the 11 November 2021, our hydrology information systems have been impacted as an external supplier experienced an IT security issue.

 Service status update: Rainfall and river levels data

-The river level web pages are experiencing a delay in retrieving data from our hydrology information systems, and some sites are currently available.
+The river level web pages (SEPA Water Levels) are experiencing a delay in retrieving data from our hydrology information systems, and some sites are currently unavailable.

 We apologise for any inconvenience and are working to restore these services.